'The argument of the broken window pane is the most valuable argument in modern politics', declared suffragette leader Emmeline Pankhurst

-A hundred years ago today (on Friday 18th November 1910) a suffragette deputation to the House of Commons met with a six hour onslaught of police brutality resulting in a the Suffragettes beginning a huge window smashing campaign in protest.
+A hundred years ago today (on Friday 18th November 1910) a suffragette deputation to the House of Commons met with a six hour onslaught of police brutality resulting in the Suffragettes beginning a huge window smashing campaign in protest.

 The attack was so horrendous, the Suffragettes remembered the day it happened as ‘Black Friday’.